ruxtain/suyun/README.md

 # Then you need set up the database in settings.py
 MONGO_URI = 'mongodb://localhost:27017'
 MONGO_DATABASE = 'suyun'
-# Run it in commandline
+# Run it in command line
 scrapy crawl amazon
 # After it's done, you can output a spreadsheet
 python cook.py